 Setting up a limited posting schedule is easy and won’t take long.
 In fifteen minutes, you or a staff person can log in and schedule three or four posts.

 If you’re using Facebook to find and attract new clients or customers, you want your page to be full of helpful information that they want to know.
 How are you helping make their lives better?
-Are you giving them tips about how to use your product, how to save money, how to live better, how to have more fun, etc.?
+Are you giving them tips about how to use your product, how to save money, how to live better, how to have more fun, how to accomplish everything faster and easier etc.?

 One last tip I’ll bring up here: